Compelling Books that High Schoolers will WANT to Read

 (Inside: Book recommendations for high schoolers.
 A list of compelling books that high schoolers will want to read.
 Help your teen find a book he/she will love.
 Improve your student’s reading skills.)

-“I love that book!” one student declared to another as she passed me her slip of paper with the title of her favorite book.
-I smiled as I collect more book recommendations.
+“I love that book!” one student declared to another as she passed me a slip of paper scribbled with her favorite book title.
+I smiled as I collected more book recommendations.
 My high school ACT prep class is incredibly diverse, from social-economic class to race, religion, and culture.
 Yet, here we were all connecting over books.
 Oh, my heart.

 But besides a chance to connect, why was I compiling this list of book recommendations for high schoolers?

-That’s what ignited this compiling of a book list for high schoolers.
-(And when you’re looking for compelling books for teens, you go straight to the source.)
-I asked my students to submit their favorite book(s).
+And when you need an awesome list of books teenagers would actually want to read, you go straight to the source: I asked my students to submit their favorite books.
 Then, of course, I had to ask the other teachers as well – they have a great pulse on what highschoolers would like to read.

 My final list of books is below.
 I’m excited for my students to enjoy all this reading as they prepare for their ACT test.
 And I loved watching them connect over this topic.
 But, even more…

 I love that they are reading because they are doing more than connecting and preparing for a test.
 My students are becoming wise – through stories, diverse perspectives, and education.

 I hope you enjoy the reading recommendations too.
 If you want me to send you this list in a concise pdf to download, click below and it’ll show up in your inbox!